 Radiative forcing is defined here as the change in net radiation at the top of the atmosphere on adding the aerosol from the Laki eruption after stratospheric temperature adjustment.
-It is calculated using the same radiative transfer scheme and grid as the IGCM.
-Monthly climatologies of all meteorological parameters are produced from the clean atmosphere runs and these are then used as input to the radiation scheme.
-The fixed dynamical heating approximation was used when calculating radiative forcings, although in fact for this type of forcing the adjustment should, and does, have very little impact.
+It is calculated off-line using the same radiative transfer scheme and grid as the IGCM.
+Monthly climatologies of all meteorological parameters are produced from the clean atmosphere runs and these are then used as input to the radiation scheme, since everything but the aerosol must remain fixed to calculate the radiative forcing.
+The fixed dynamical heating approximation was used to bring the stratosphere back into equilibrium when calculating radiative forcing, although in fact for this type of forcing the adjustment should, and does, have very little impact.
 We consider here the direct component of shortwave radiative forcing, i.e. that which is due to the scattering of solar radiation by the sulphate particles, and the longwave radiative forcing due to the higher altitude and larger magnitude aerosol which can behave similarly to a greenhouse gas.

-Figure 1 shows the temporal variation of global and hemispheric mean radiative forcing for all 3 'Laki' aerosol distribution scenarios.
+Figure 1 shows the temporal variation of global and hemispheric mean radiative forcing for all 3 "Laki" aerosol distribution scenarios.
 Both the global mean and the Northern Hemisphere mean show large radiative forcings during June, July and August 1783, while the Southern Hemisphere mean forcing is much smaller throughout the eruption.

-A clear difference can be seen between the 'Hi' and 'Lo' scenarios in all three means.
-The peak global mean value was around $-3 Wm^{-2}$ under the 'Hi' scenario and $-1.5 Wm^{-2}$ under the 'Lo' scenario.
+A clear difference can be seen between the "Hi" and "Lo" scenarios in all three means.
+The peak global mean value was around $-3 \text{ Wm}^{-2}$ under the "Hi" scenario and $-1.5 \text{ Wm}^{-2}$ under the 'Lo' scenario.
 Comparatively, the global mean forcing due to the explosive eruption of Mt.
-Pinatubo which reached around $-4 Wm^{-2}$ but persisted for around two years.
-The simulations therefore give quite a large magnitude global mean forcing for an eruption that only affected the lower atmosphere (lower than 15km), but this forcing lasted for only a short time.
-The Northern Hemisphere mean forcing peaks at almost -6 $Wm^{-2}$ in August under the 'Hi' Scenario, roughly twice that in the 'Lo' scenario.
-Under the 'Lo' scenario there is negligible forcing in the Southern Hemisphere, while under the 'Hi' scenario there is a small peak in January 1784.
-This indicates that there is some long range transport of aerosol under the 'Hi' scenario which reaches the southern hemisphere and then produces a maximum in forcing when the hemispheric insolation is a maximum.
+Pinatubo reached around $-4 \text{ Wm}^{-2}$ but persisted for around two years.
+The simulations therefore give quite a large magnitude global mean forcing for an eruption that only affected the lower atmosphere (lower than 15 km), but this forcing lasted for only a short time.
+The Northern Hemisphere mean forcing peaks at almost $-6 \text{ Wm}^{-2}$ in August under the "Hi" Scenario, roughly twice that in the "Lo" scenario.
+Under the "Lo" scenario there is negligible forcing in the Southern Hemisphere, while under the "Hi" scenario there is a small peak in January 1784.
+This indicates that there is some long range transport of aerosol under the "Hi" scenario which reaches the southern hemisphere and then produces a maximum in forcing when the hemispheric insolation is a maximum.
 This is consistent with both the evidence that the forcing due to Laki was predominantly a Northern Hemisphere phenomenon (no signal being observed in Southern Hemisphere ice cores) and the expectation that aerosol from high latitude eruptions is not transported significantly into the opposite hemisphere (Robock, 2000).
-The two 'Hi' scenarios differ slightly in years two and three reflecting the different residence time of the aerosol, however, in all cases the forcing dies away rapidly once the eruption has finished.
+The two "Hi" scenarios differ slightly in years two and three reflecting the different residence time of the aerosol, however, in all cases the forcing dies away rapidly once the eruption has finished.